 If your Internet has unexpectedly slowed down recently, someone nearby can steal your Wi-Fi.
 There is only a certain amount of bandwidth to go around and if you are already divided between a few computers, a smart TV, and a few phones, there is a good chance you will be slow when an internet freeloader streams a high-definition video.

 If you have only a few Wi-Fi devices in your home, you can unplug or turn them off, and then see the wireless signal light on your router.
 If the light flickers continuously, then someone else is using your Wi-Fi.

 However, this method only works if you can ensure that every wireless-enabled device you have is powered down, which is not easy to do in many homes.
 So, we offer two-in-depth methods to check for Wi-Fi thieves, no matter what setup you have.

-Method 1: By using an Top 5 Apps
+Method 1: By using a Top 5 Apps

-Wireless Network Watcher:- This independent software is intended to track and control all currently connected devices on Windows and MacOS users for unusual wireless behaviors.
+This independent software is intended to track and control all currently connected devices on Windows and macOS users for unusual wireless behaviors.

 Method 2: By checking Administrator logs

 If you suspect that someone is stealing your Wi-Fi, you’ll need to log in to your router’s administration page.
 Most people can do this by typing 192.168.1.1 or 192.168.2.1 in the address bar.

 Once you reach the admin page, you need to locate the page listing the various media access control (MAC) addresses associated with your computer.
 The location of this page will vary depending on your router, but you can find it in the wireless configuration, wireless status, or DHCP client list.